berkeley-gif/caladapt-website-2021/content/blog/2017-08-27-how-is-new-caladapt-different.md

 ## New Climate Projections

 Cal-Adapt 2.0 makes use of new, high-resolution climate projections developed by researchers at the Scripps Institution of Oceanography at the University of California, San Diego.
-The underlying technique, [LOCA](http://loca.ucsd.edu/what-is-loca/) (LOcalized Constructed Analogues), was developed to address prior methods’ limitations with regard to representing temperature extremes and spatial distribution of precipitation.
+The underlying technique, <a href="http://loca.ucsd.edu/what-is-loca/" target="_blank">LOCA</a> (LOcalized Constructed Analogues), was developed to address prior methods’ limitations with regard to representing temperature extremes and spatial distribution of precipitation.
 These improvements are critical, because extreme events associated with temperature and precipitation drive many of the economic and health-related impacts of climate change.

 The high-resolution projections presented on Cal-Adapt 2.0 align with the suite of global climate models (also known as general circulation models or GCMs) as well as the emissions scenarios that form the foundation of the United Nations’ Intergovernmental Panel on Climate Change (IPCC) latest assessment report, namely the Fifth Assessment Report (AR5).
 For more information regarding the particular models shown on Cal-Adapt read our post on [Underlying Data and Model Selection in Cal-Adapt 2.0](/blog/data-and-model-selection/).

-The projected temperature and precipitation data portrayed on Cal-Adapt 2.0 were statistically downscaled using [LOCA](http://loca.ucsd.edu/what-is-loca/) (Localized Climate Analogues), a method developed at Scripps Institution of Oceanography that is part of the University of California at San Diego.
+The projected temperature and precipitation data portrayed on Cal-Adapt 2.0 were statistically downscaled using <a href="http://loca.ucsd.edu/what-is-loca/" target="_blank">LOCA</a> (Localized Climate Analogues), a method developed at Scripps Institution of Oceanography that is part of the University of California at San Diego.
 LOCA results are highly-resolved in both space (1/16° grid, ca. 3.7 miles × 3.7 miles) and time (daily resolution).

-Among LOCA’s strengths are its [ability to better capture extreme temperatures and spatial distribution of precipitation](https://scripps.ucsd.edu/news/new-high-resolution-climate-projections-aim-better-represent-extreme-events).
+Among LOCA’s strengths are its <a href="https://scripps.ucsd.edu/news/new-high-resolution-climate-projections-aim-better-represent-extreme-events" target="_blank">ability to better capture extreme temperatures and spatial distribution of precipitation</a>.
 This is very important, because temperature extremes and precipitation are responsible for many of California’s climate vulnerabilities.

 ## Enhanced Visualizations